What is Oodinium?

 - Once a host is found, typically heading for the soft tissue inside the gills first, the dinospores lose their swimming capabilities and become non-motile parasitic trophozoites.
 At this stage they turn parasitic, as each attaches to the host fish by sending out a filament for feeding.

-- After deriving nutrition for 3 days to a week the trophozoites become mature and drop off into the substrate, may remain hidden in the mucus membrane, or sometimes be deeply embedded in the tissue of a host fish, where at this point each forms a type of hard shell covering.
+- After deriving nutrition for 3 days to a week the trophozoites become mature and may drop off into the substrate, may remain attached in the mucus membrane, or sometimes be deeply embedded in the tissue of a host fish, where at this point each forms a type of hard-shell covering.

 - Inside each encrusted cyst the cells, now called tomonts, reproduce internally by non-sexual division.
-Upon reaching maturity in about five days, each cyst ruptures and releases hundreds of new free-swimming dinospores to start the cycle all over again, but in much large numbers.
+Upon reaching maturity in about five days, each cyst ruptures and releases hundreds of new free-swimming dinospores to start the cycle all over again, but in much larger numbers.

 The most common site of infection is the gills, so the primary clinical signs are respiratory.
-At the onset of this ich infestation fish often scrap up against objects in the aquarium, lethargy sets in, and rapid respiration develops, which is the result of excess mucus in the gills due to the invasion of the parasites.
+At the onset of this infestation fish often scrape up against objects in the aquarium, lethargy sets in, and rapid respiration develops, which is the result of excess mucus in the gills due to the invasion of the parasites.
 This is typically noticed as fish staying at the surface of the water, or remaining in a position where a steady flow of water is present in the aquarium.

 As the disease progresses outwards from the gills, the cysts then become visible on the fins and body.
-Although these cysts may appear as tiny white dots the size of a grain of salt, like the first sign of Saltwater Ich or White Spot Disease, what sets Oodinium apart from other types of ich is that at this point the fish have the appearance of being coated with what looks like a whitish or tan to golden colored, velvet-like film, thus the name Velvet Disease.
+Although these cysts may appear as tiny white dots the size of a grain of salt, like the first sign of Saltwater Ich or White Spot Disease, what sets Oodinium apart from other types of skin parasites is that at this point the fish appear to be coated with what looks like a whitish or tan to golden colored, velvet-like film, thus the name Velvet Disease.